 The Board has the statutory authority to levy and collect an annual ad valorem tax for maintenance of the District's improvements if such maintenance and operations tax is authorized by vote of the District's electors.
 The Board is authorized by the District's voters to levy such maintenance and operations tax in an amount not to exceed \$1.50 per \$100 of assessed valuation.
-For the 2024 tax year, the District levied a tax in the amount of \$1.00 for maintenance and operations purposes.
+For the 2025 tax year, the District has authorized publication of its intent to levy a tax in the amount of \$1.50 for maintenance and operations purposes.
 Such tax is in addition to taxes which the District is authorized to levy for paying principal of and interest on the Bonds and any parity bonds which may be issued in the future.
 See "Tax Rate Distribution" below.